Royal Society: Founding and early years

 The Invisible College has been described as a precursor group to the Royal Society of London, consisting of a number of natural philosophers around Robert Boyle.
 The concept of "invisible college" is mentioned in German Rosicrucian pamphlets in the early 17th century.
 Ben Jonson in England referenced the idea, related in meaning to Francis Bacon's House of Solomon, in a masque The Fortunate Isles and Their Union from 1624/5.
 The term accrued currency in the exchanges of correspondence within the Republic of Letters.

 In letters dated 1646 and 1647, Boyle refers to "our invisible college" or "our philosophical college".
 The society's common theme was to acquire knowledge through experimental investigation.
 Three dated letters are the basic documentary evidence: Boyle sent them to Isaac Marcombes (Boyle's former tutor and a Huguenot, who was then in Geneva), Francis Tallents who at that point was a fellow of Magdalene College, Cambridge, and London-based Samuel Hartlib.

-The Royal Society started from groups of physicians and natural philosophers, meeting at a variety of locations, including Gresham College in London.
+The Royal Society started from groups of physicians and natural philosophers, meeting at a variety of locations, including Gresham College in London and Wadham College in Oxford University.
 They were influenced by the "new science", as promoted by Francis Bacon in his New Atlantis, from approximately 1645 onwards.
-A group known as "Philosophical Society of Oxford" was run under a set of rules still retained by the Bodleian Library.
+A group known as "Philosophical Society of Oxford" was run by John Wilkins, Warden of Wadham College under a set of rules still retained by the Bodleian Library.
 After the English Restoration, there were regular meetings at Gresham College.
 It is widely held that these groups were the inspiration for the foundation of the Royal Society.

-Another view of the founding, held at the time, was that it was due to the influence of French scientists and the Montmor Academy in 1657, reports of which were sent back to England by English scientists attending.
+An alternative view of the founding, held at the time, was that it was due to the influence of French scientists and the Montmor Academy in 1657, reports of which were sent back to England by English scientists attending.
 This view was held by Jean-Baptiste du Hamel, Giovanni Domenico Cassini, Bernard le Bovier de Fontenelle and Melchisédech Thévenot at the time and has some grounding in that Henry Oldenburg, the society's first secretary, had attended the Montmor Academy meeting.
 Robert Hooke, however, disputed this, writing that: